akihikodaki/dts/test_plans/cvl_fdir_test_plan.rst

 3. repeat step 3 of subcase 1.

-4. verify the packets hit rule are received without FDIR matched ID. check there is no rule listed.
+4. verify the packets hit rule are distributed by RSS without FDIR matched ID. check there is no rule listed.

 Subcase 4: MAC_IPV4_TUN_IPV4_PAY drop